Dataset-of-Ancient-Coins/Dataset-of-Shashanka-Coins-with-Annotations/README.md

 Total: 75 coin images

 ## Copyright Information
-Following auction houses have granted permission to use these coins:
+The following auction houses have granted permission to use these coins:
   - Marudhar Arts (2 Images)
   - Classical Numismatic Gallery (31 Images)